 In this Article

-Phlebotomist.
-Medical Lab Technician.
-Histotechnician.
-These are just a few of the jobs that fall under the medical technician umbrella.
-Most medical technology careers allow you to work directly with patients although some jobs will require you to spend most of your time in the lab.
+A medical technician is a healthcare professional who collects samples, performs laboratory tests, and operates diagnostic equipment to help physicians detect and treat diseases.
+Phlebotomists, medical lab technicians and histotechnician are just a few of the jobs that fall under the medical technician umbrella.
+Some careers allow you to work directly with patient, while others require you to spend most of your time in the lab.

 Med techs, as they’re often called, are experts in their specialization and trained to operate sophisticated equipment, analyze blood and other body fluids and ensure a sterile working environment.